 Brief History and Origin of the September Birth Flower

 The official birth flower for September is the aster flower.
-It is a composite flower from the daisy (Asteraceae) family and commonly found in the wilds of Southern Europe and North America.
+It is a composite flower from the daisy (Asteraceae) family and is commonly found in the wilds of Southern Europe and North America.

 Asters play an essential role in traditional medicine.
 Ancient people used to smoke and burn these flowers to ward off any negative energy in an area.
-Moreover, native tribes use the flowers as a treatment against muscle pain, headaches, colds, and flue.
+Moreover, native tribes use these flowers as a treatment against muscle pain, headaches, colds, and flue.

 The name aster originated from a Greek word that means “star,” referring to the star-shaped flowers of the plant.
 The relevance also has something to do with popular Greek mythology about the Greek Titan goddess of falling stars and nighttime divinations, Asteria.
 According to a legend, the aster flower came from Asteria’s tears as she began to cry when the stars in the dark sky were too few.

 Aster flower, the birth flower for September, holds a variety of meanings and symbolism.
 Generally, it conveys faith, love, achievement, and wisdom.
 It also means bravery, patience, and good luck wishes.
 In some cultures, the star-shaped flowers are expressions of grief for the death of a loved one.
 In the Victorian era, the flower represents charm and daintiness.

 Asters come in different hues, including purple, white, pink, and red.
 Purple aster flowers are the most recognized.
 As with other purple blooms, they signify royalty and wisdom since the color purple has long been a known emblem of the royal family in Europe.

 White asters, on the other hand, symbolize innocence and purity.
 They also represent new beginnings, which makes them the ideal flowers for celebrations like a graduation or a new job.
 Pink aster flowers are a representation of love and sensitivity, while red aster flowers are a symbol of undying devotion.